House of Torment: Atrocities in the "House of Torment"

 In addition to the tortures, the Selbstschutz carried out mass executions in the courtyard of the "House of Torment".
 On 31 October 1939, a group of Jewish men, numbering up to 100, was executed alongside 200 prisoners transported from Brodnica.
 On the night of November 2–3, a large group of teachers was executed.
 After each execution, traces of blood in the courtyard were covered with sand and swept into a garbage container.
-A Ukrainian named Alexeyev removed gold teeth from the murdered victims, and these, along with other valuables taken from the deceased, were deposited in Kniefall's office.
+Vasily Alexeyev removed gold teeth from the murdered victims, and these, along with other valuables taken from the deceased, were deposited in Kniefall's office.
 The bodies of those executed were buried in nearby Rusinowo or Skrwilno forests.
 Jewish prisoners were often forced to dig the graves, only to be murdered themselves afterward.

 Those not killed on-site were transported to isolated locations near Rypin and executed.
 The Skrwilno forests, particularly near the village of Rak, became the site of the largest massacres.
 Between October 15 and 15 November 1939, Selbstschutz killed at least several hundred victims from Rypin, Brodnica, Wąbrzeźno, and other towns.
 Victims were buried in mass graves, some as large as 5 by 3 meters.
 Notable victims included 12 members of the Rypin Judenrat and 50 scouts from Grudziądz.
 The victims were transported to the execution sites in trucks covered with tarpaulins.
 Sometimes, their hands were tied with barbed wire.
 According to witness testimonies, the Germans tortured the condemned before the executions.
 The prisoners were usually shot with machine guns in a manner that caused their bodies to fall directly into pre-dug graves.
 After the executions, Selbstschutz members often held drinking feasts in the nearby village of Skrwilno.

 Additionally, in mid-October 1939, members of the Selbstschutz executed a number of Poles and Jews at the sports field in Rypin and at the local Jewish cemetery.
 Around 200 residents of Rypin County were also murdered in the Rusinowo forests.